4-Room Resale HDB Interior Design Ideas for Singapore Homeowners

 What are the best interior design ideas for a 4-room resale HDB flat?

-The most popular 4-room resale HDB interior design ideas include open-concept kitchen layouts, Japandi or Soft Modern styling, seamless built-in carpentry, light luxury finishes, textured feature walls, and consistent flooring throughout.
-Combining bedrooms to create a master suite is also a highly popular move in 4-room resale flats.
+The most popular design ideas include open-concept kitchen layouts, Japandi or Soft Modern styling, seamless built-in carpentry, light luxury finishes, textured feature walls, and consistent flooring throughout.
+Combining bedrooms to create a master suite is also a highly popular move.

 How much does it cost to renovate a 4-room resale HDB flat in Singapore?